Titi-Gal/Celeste-Automatic-Video-Editor/readme.txt

 Celeste Automatic Video Editor:

-Identifies the blackscreen transitiosn associated with deaths and ends in the game.
+Identifies the blackscreen transitiosn associated with deaths beginnings and endings in the game Celeste.
-Creates video sections with speed changes of the last moments berofe the deaths and join then togheter.
+Creates video sections with speed change of the last moments berofe the transitions.
 You can opt to have the last try in real time and/or complete.

-Usability:

-1. pré-cut your video:

-I tested with videos cutted from the initial blackscreen in the beguinning of a level to the final blackscreen of the same level, it problably will work beyond these points
-Put all cutted videos in the same folder

-2 Ajust variables if you want to:

-As it is you can change the variables in lines 26-44 crop and blackdetect are used to detect transitions, if you are having trouble with transitions you can ajust these I will shortly program all to be set in cmd line

-3. Run the program in cmd with python celeste_deaths_automatic_video_editor.py and enter path for "directory with videos to edit: " when asked
+Usage Exemples:
+    python celeste_automatic_video_editor.py "path_with_videos"
+    python celeste_automatic_video_editor.py "path_with_videos" --long_scroll_screen --last_try_normal_speed --last_try_complete
+    python celeste_automatic_video_editor.py "path_with_videos" --speed_change  2.5 secs_before_cut 8
+    python celeste_automatic_video_editor.py "path_with_videos" --debug_crop_black_screen
+    python celeste_automatic_video_editor.py "path_with_videos" --crop_size 300 200 --crop_center 700 400
+    python celeste_automatic_video_editor.py "path_with_videos" --blackdetect_duration 0.1 --blackdetect_pix_th 0.03 --blackdetect_pix_th 0.98
+    python celeste_automatic_video_editor.py --help

+    Only requiered argument is "path_with_videos", the others can be in any order and combination.
+    Debug, Crop and Blackdetect arguments should be left alone unless you're having trouble detecting transitions

-4. Dependencies:
+Dependencies:

-ffmpeg on path, if you don't know to do this just search for install ffmpeg better with python on path, if you don't have python you just have to install it and read the options carefully
+ffmpeg on path, if you don't know to install it just search for install ffmpeg python on path, if you don't know to install it download from official site and read install options carefully

-5. References:
+References:

 information on ffmpeg parameters: https://ffmpeg.org/ffmpeg-all.html looked at this for speed change: https://trac.ffmpeg.org/wiki/How%20to%20speed%20up%20/%20slow%20down%20a%20video